Developer Guide

 - Should work on any mainstream OS as long as it has Java

-or above installed. - Should work on both 32-bit and 64-bit environments.
+11or above installed. - Should work on both 32-bit and 64-bit environments.

 - Should be backwards compatible with data produced by earlier versions of the application.